-Dr Siân Howell, GP in Southwark and Clinical Lead for Access in the Transforming Primary Care Team at Healthy London Partnership (HLP)
+Dr Siân Howell, GP in Southwark and Clinical Lead for Access in the Transforming Primary Care Team at HLP talks about this initiative

 As part of the HLP Transforming primary care – Access team we’ve been out and about looking at EPCS delivery across London and seen some fantastic ideas: